-Back a dozen years ago I experienced something that was new and unexpected to me.
-I had recently returned from an unhappy stint living in Brisbane, and took up a job in Melbourne.
-I expected to basically take up where I left off.
+Back a dozen years ago, I experienced something new and unexpected to me.
+I had recently returned from an unhappy stint living in Brisbane and took up a job in Melbourne.
+I expected to take up where I left off basically.
 I’d always been a confident, enterprising type with strong convictions, and a willingness to take things on.
 On the back of that my career had progressed well.
-Returning from Brisbane I felt a bit betwixt and between, but assumed all would be back to normal shortly.
+Returning from Brisbane, I felt a bit betwixt and between but assumed all would be back to normal shortly.

 The job I took on was perhaps indicative of my state of mind – fun and interesting, but not a great career step, and not nearly as well paid as my previous roles.
 It’s as if I wanted to sit back and take the temperature.

 That year turned out to be tumultuous and intense and very different, and I was very different.
 I didn’t snap back to normal.
-Instead I went about my work without my usual conviction.
-I felt untethered from the reality I had created for myself, and left me feeling very uncomfortable.
-It led to self-doubt and second guessing, things I hated on principle but had no control over.
+Instead, I went about my work without my usual conviction.
+I felt untethered from the reality I had created for myself, and it left me feeling very uncomfortable.
+It led to self-doubt and second-guessing, things I hated on principle but had no control over.
 I felt as if this must be clear to the whole world, but apparently the façade held more or less, and many of my behaviours were unaffected.

 History says that the whole situation imploded before I achieved metamorphosis.
 We split acrimoniously, I quit and took a new job, and somehow magically reclaimed my mojo.
-I returned to the man I was before, certain and direct.
-There was huge relief for me because it was familiar: I knew this man.
-I went on to become a high performer again (I had dropped off), and achieved a bunch of things I’m proud of now.
-Now though I wonder if that was my missed opportunity – how would things be different now had I become that butterfly and shed some of my masculine, competitive ways?
+I returned to being the man I was before, certain and direct.
+That was a huge relief for me because it was familiar: I knew this man.
+I went on to become a high performer again (I had dropped off) and achieved a bunch of things I’m proud of now.
+Now though, I wonder if that was my missed opportunity – how would things be different now had I become that butterfly and shed some of my masculine, competitive ways?
 What if I allowed myself to be sensitive and authentic to the world, rather than hide behind the glib, ‘cool’ persona?

 I remembered all this as I headed home from work.
 I felt something near to distress at what had happened earlier in the day.

-The second piece was by a woman describing a platonic relationship twenty years before with a man she really loved, but ultimately turned from because she could not reconcile what that love meant (later she realised she was gay).
-It was a sad but very true piece about love and regret and it left me wondering why we act roles when happiness lies in being authentic.
-Of course, that’s a lesson that holds more true of me than most.
+The second piece was by a woman describing a platonic relationship twenty years before with a man she really loved but ultimately turned from because she could not reconcile what that love meant (later she realised she was gay).
+It was a sad but very true piece about love and regret, and it left me wondering why we act roles when happiness lies in being authentic.
+Of course, that’s a lesson that holds more true of me more than most.